 The capital city of Austria, and the most livable city in the world, regarding the existing social-economical factors.
 Considering its geographic location, it is the “capital” of Central Europe, connecting the West with the Eastern part.

 Austria is not just about high mountains, nice landscapes and the place to spend your next ski holiday.
 It’s very popular for that, but it would be a shame not to discover Vienna and walk on the streets of this great city.
+Read more about the feeling of travelling to Austria.

 Having no more than 2 million inhabitants, the city is not overcrowded and offers a lot of nice sights for tourists to discover: many museums, palaces and squares, amazing architecture, contemporary sights of art and places to hang out and everything required in a modern life.
 That’s why a lot of students from all over the world love it.